DISTANCE FROM DOWNTOWN

 The Curacao government does a lot to guarantee safety in consultation with the Dutch government due to the fact that Curacao is part of the Dutch Kingdom.

 It's extremely unlikely.
-Curacao currently has no corona cases, making it one of the safest countries.
 The island is now more prepared since we expanded the IC beds and medical staff in the hospital.
-The borders are now only open to low-risk and medium-risk countries who get to enjoy Curacao without quarantine.
-Medium-risk countries are obligated to do a PCR test and can only enter our island if that test result is negative.
+High-risk countries are obligated to do a PCR test and can only enter our island if that test result is negative.

-Thanks to our local virologist Dr. Izzy Gerstenbluth, the island has been very succesful in avoiding the Coronavirus and keeping those risks at a far minimum.
+Thanks to our local virologist Dr. Izzy Gerstenbluth, the island has been successful in avoiding the Coronavirus and keeping those risks at a far minimum.

 In close cooperation with hotels, tourist attractions and restaurants our government obligated strict measures on the basis of Dr. Izzy Gertenbluth's thorough knowledge and advice.